UK unlawfully housing unaccompanied asylum-seeking children in hotels -court | Law-Order

 UK unlawfully housing unaccompanied asylum-seeking children in hotels -court

-Britain has been unlawfully accommodating unaccompanied asylum-seeking children in hotels on a "systematic and routine" basis for more than a year, London's High Court ruled on Thursday.
-Judge Martin Chamberlain upheld a legal challenge brought by Every Child Protected Against Trafficking (ECPAT) over the accommodation of unaccompanied children seeking asylum, many of whom have crossed the Channel in small boats.
+Britain has been unlawfully accommodating unaccompanied asylum-seeking children in hotels on a "systematic and routine" basis for at least 18 months, London's High Court ruled on Thursday.
+Every Child Protected Against Trafficking (ECPAT) took legal action against Britain's Home Office, or interior ministry, over the accommodation of unaccompanied children seeking asylum, many of whom have crossed the Channel in small boats.

+Britain has been unlawfully accommodating unaccompanied asylum-seeking children in hotels on a "systematic and routine" basis for at least 18 months, London's High Court ruled on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)